spezold/fancy_barchart/README.md

 ## Colors and styles

-Starting with a **color pair** for each category (as defined by a `colormaps.ColorPairs` instance), different shades are applied to distinguish the values within each category.
+Starting with a **color pair** for each category (as defined by a `colormaps.ColorPairs` instance), different styles are applied to distinguish the values within each category.

 The style of a bar is defined by the `colormaps.Style` enum: